Zhankun-Xiong/M2UMol/README.md

 ## 2 Dataset

 ### 2.1 Pre-training dataset
 We constructed the multimodal pre-training dataset based on [DrugBank](https://go.drugbank.com/).
 We first download the full data in XML format from [this link](https://go.drugbank.com/releases/latest#full), and filter out molecules which can not be converted to the 2D molecular graph by RDKit.
-Then we can download the structure data of molecules in [this link](https://go.drugbank.com/releases/latest#structures), and extract molecular 2D and 3D structure from these data in SDF format, which are the '2Dstructures.sdf' and the '3Dstructures.sdf', respectively.
-After that, we extract the textual description of molecules from the full data, which is the 'description-sup.csv'.
-Finally we extract the bio features, which includes targets and enzymes the molecules can interact/affect and the drug categories the molecules belong to, and then we can obtain lists of all the occurring targets, enzymes and drug categories, which are the 'target_list.csv', 'enzyme_list.csv' and 'drugcate_list.csv'.
-For the molecules, we encode them using one-hot encoding based on its association with target, enzyme and drug categories, which are the 'targetfea.npy', 'targetfea.npy' and 'drugcatefea.npy'.
+Then we can download the structure data of molecules in [this link](https://go.drugbank.com/releases/latest#structures), and extract molecular 2D and 3D structure from these data in SDF format, which are the `2Dstructures.sdf` and the `3Dstructures.sdf`, respectively.
+After that, we extract the textual description of molecules from the full data, which is the `description-sup.csv`.
+Finally we extract the bio features, which includes targets and enzymes the molecules can interact/affect and the drug categories the molecules belong to, and then we can obtain lists of all the occurring targets, enzymes and drug categories, which are the `target_list.csv`, `enzyme_list.csv` and `drugcate_list.csv`.
+For the molecules, we encode them using one-hot encoding based on its association with target, enzyme and drug categories, which are the `targetfea.npy`, `targetfea.npy` and `drugcatefea.npy`.
 Our multimodal pre-training dataset can be downloaded in [this link](https://huggingface.co/Zhankun-Xiong/M2UMol/tree/main/pretraining_M2UMol/data).

 ### 2.2 Fine-tuning datasets
 #### Molecular property prediction